 High impact exercise that puts a lot of stress and strain on the shin bone is most likely to lead to problems with shin splints.
 This is particularly true if you are new to your fitness regime and increase your intensity too quickly.
 High impact activities include:

 A well-balanced strength and stretching program is part of a good recovery program for shin splints.
 Take your fitness level into account when you decide to start a new exercise program or improve your current one.
 Gradually increase your intensity, progressing only one aspect at a time, such as time, distance, or effort.
-If you have sharp, palpable pain make sure you see your doctor right away, as this is a sign of a bigger issues like a stress fracture.
+If you have sharp, palpable pain make sure you see your doctor right away, as this is a sign of a bigger issue like a stress fracture.

 *** If at any time you are feeling unsure of yourself, experience an increase in pain, severe pain, or onset of leg numbness and weakness, consult your doctor for further medical advice.